|Location:||Mona Estate, Kingston, Jamaica|

 Distribution maps for a host of artifact types demonstrate that all major artifact concentrations cluster to the west and southwest of the two flankers.
 The one exception is pearlware, the latest ceramic ware type found at the site in any quantity.
-It distributed in a donut-like array around the southern flanker.
+It distributed in a donut-like array around the southeast flanker.
 That flanker is the best exposed foundation, with three sides of the foundation fully visible on the surface.
 Oral history from residents at the site in the 1960s describe even more ruins of this structure, as well as being able to see what was likely the southern foundation of the great house, which is now under a berm of sediment.
 The pearlware distribution may suggest that the southern flanker was occupied the longest, although this tentative conclusion would take additional excavation to confirm.

 Finally, correspondence analysis (CA) of the Mona Great House ceramics assemblage resulted in two phases for the site.
 Phase 1 and Phase 2 have MCDs of 1763 and 1768 respectively.
 Two other measures that are less sensitive to excavation errors and taphonomic processes that might introduce a small amount of anomalously late material into an assemblage were used and suggest that Phase 1 and Phase 2 date from virtually the same time period.
 The nearly identical dates for the two phases suggests that the CA, while capturing a mild temporal trend, likely represents social differences between the great house and the surrounding dependencies.
 Please see the DAACS Chronology Page for additional information on the great House chronology.